 Google My Business and Your Business Reputation

 GMB is a great resource to utilize local search engine optimization (SEO) for your business.
 If you’re just starting out, this tool is worthwhile to have in your arsenal.
+In this article, you will know why is google my business important.
 Most users that Google a product or service near them are ready to make a purchase.
 Additionally, users often don’t go beyond the first page of search results – 93% of searchers, in fact.
 Therefore, having your information up to date and as optimized as possible is an essential element in not only attracting customers to your business but getting it to appear at the top of search results.

 How to Get Your Business on Google